128technology/docs/docs/config_command_guide.md

 Enumeration defining whether a service scope is public or private

 Options:
-public     Everyone allowed in the absence of access policy that restricts it.
-Shared on public interfaces. private    Restricted to the access policy of the service.
+- public: Everyone allowed in the absence of access policy that restricts it.
+Shared on public interfaces.
+- private: Restricted to the access policy of the service.
 Shared with other routers in the authority.

 ## `configure authority service security`